 Grand Hikes with Bob’s Rock Shop – Here is a site for those of you who are rock hounds and amateur geologists, as well as those just interested in knowing what forces created this magnificent canyon cut by the Colorado River.

 HikeArizona.com – A wonderful resource for hiking reports, photos and a forum for trails throughout Arizona.
 It requires free registration to get the full benefit from the site, but well worth it.
-It is a little difficult to navigate easily, but that is probably due to its sheer size.
-After all, it covers the entire state of Arizona!
+It covers the entire state of Arizona!

 Recreation.gov – An excellent government site showing recreational areas for the entire country with contact information and links to the respective agency.
 This comprehensive website covers all aspects of recreational activity: auto touring, biking, boating, camping, climbing, historical/cultural site, educational programs, fishing, fish hatcheries, hiking, horseback riding, hunting, lodging, off-highway vehicle access, picnic areas, recreational vehicles, museum/visitor centers, water sports, wilderness areas, wildlife viewing, and winter sports.